SwedbankPay/developer.swedbankpay.com/_includes/use-case-one-click.md

 You can read more about the basic implementation of a payment order in our [Get Started][get-started] section.
-The API calls needed for this use case are available and ready to use in our [collection of Online Payment APIs][testsuite].
+The API calls needed for this use case are available and ready to use in our
+[collection of Online Payment APIs][testsuite]{:target="_blank"}.
 You can use the collection with your own test account or with the generic test merchant.

 ## Payer Aware Menu